open-telemetry/oteps/text/0000-named-tracers.md

 By providing a TracerFactory and *Named Tracers*, a vendor or OpenTelemetry implementation gains more flexibility in providing tracers and can decide whether or not to produce spans for a specific traced component and even change this behavior at runtime.

 In the simplest case, an OpenTelemetry implementation can return a single instance for a requested tracer regardless of the name specified.
-This could be the case for implementations that do no want/need to enable or disable a tracer.
+This could be the case for implementations that do not want/need to enable or disable a tracer.

 Alternatively, an implementation can provide different tracers per specified tracer name, thus being able to associate this tracer with the component being traced.
 This allows for the possibility to enable / disable a tracer based on a custom configuration.
 * Automatically set the `component` ("the component being traced") on every span being produced.